ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/05-creating-container-images.md

 - "Demonstrate how to upload ('push') your container images to the Docker Hub."
 - "Explain how you can include files within Docker images when you build them."
 - "Explain how you can access files on the Docker host from your Docker containers."
+- "How can I export images to a file and import images from a file."
 keypoints:
 - "`Dockerfiles` specify what is within Docker images."
 - "The `docker build` command is used to build an image from a `Dockerfile`"
 - "You can share your Docker images through the Docker Hub so that others can create Docker containers from your images."
-- You can include files from your Docker host into your Docker images by using the `COPY` instruction in your `Dockerfile`.
+- "You can include files from your Docker host into your Docker images by using the `COPY` instruction in your `Dockerfile`."
-- Docker allows containers to read and write files from the Docker host.
+- "Docker allows containers to read and write files from the Docker host."
+- "You can export and import images from files."
 ---
 ### Introduction to Dockerfiles